gilrsantana/PontoBlock/README.md

 - PRIVATE_KEY=PRIVATE KEY OF YOUR ACCOUNT ON METAMASK, OR OTHER WALLET (without double quotes)
 - CONTRACT_ADDRESS="THE ADDRESS OF YOUR DEPLOYED CONTRACT"

+## Compile Smart Contract
+- Command:
+```
+npx hardhat compile
+```
+- Will be created chache and artifacts folders.

 ## Deploy Smart Contract
 - Create a scripts folder
 - Create a `deploy.js` file
-- Compile the contract:
-```
-npx hardhat compile
-```
+- If the contracts are not compiled, they will be automatically compiled.
 - Deploy the contract at network
 ```
 npx hardhat run scripts/deploy.js --network goerli